-In general, a Note other than a Reverse Convertible Note, a Forward Contract Note and an Undated Deeply Subordinated Note is expected to be treated as indebtedness for U.S. federal income tax purposes unless otherwise indicated in the applicable pricing supplement.
+In general, a Note other than a Reverse Convertible Note and a Forward Contract Note is expected to be treated as indebtedness for U.S. federal income tax purposes unless otherwise indicated in the applicable pricing supplement.
 By purchasing such a Note, each holder agrees to treat the Note as indebtedness for U.S. federal income tax purposes.